 Try to hold the contracted position, with your legs in the air, for a count of two.

 Inhale as you slowly lower your hips and legs to the starting position.

 Keep your lower back pressed against the bench.

 Keep the movement slow and controlled.
 Do not use momentum.

 To make the exercise more difficult, increase the inclination of the bench.

 The incline straight leg and hip raise is an advanced exercise.
-If a beginner, start by performing the exercise on a flat bench (see video) or with bent knees, and graduate to the incline straight leg and hip raise when ready.
+If a beginner, start by performing the exercise on a flat bench (see video or the lying leg and hip raise) or with bent knees, and graduate to the incline straight leg and hip raise when ready.